 When doing triathlons, and spectators shout their words of encouragement, without fail, my energy is raised.
 This makes me smile.
 It reminds me that people around you can be your cheerleaders.
 It also reminds me to be my own cheerleader.

 I began my cycle journey by thinking about all the miles ahead of me and wondered if I was capable of completing them.
 Giving my attention to each mile that passed and counting them was highly motivational for me.
 I decided to apply this approach to life in general and this is serving me well.

 As I reflect on my progress with all things, I find it helpful to recognise my small successes.
 It helps me to self motivate and to congratulate myself rather than berate myself for the things still left to do.
 Perhaps we should do this more, choose to have a victory list or a triumph board instead of the dreaded ‘to do’ list.

 Most importantly – life is finite and time is precious.
 If you choose to create a challenge in your life, choose to enjoy this rather than tolerate it.
 Pain is inevitable but suffering is optional.
 Being outcomes driven can prevent you from enjoy the moments along the way.
 Stop to enjoy the picnic, sightsee, eat the cake.
 I believe that this is essential in all journeys in life.

 I wanted to share my ‘lessons learned’ from a biking escapade with two best hopes in mind.
 If my notes to self can be helpful to others, then I would regard this to be a great outcome.
 I also wanted to remind you that life lessons are always transferable.

-My question to you…what are you learning in an area of your life that could be transferrable in other situations you are in?
+My question to you…what are you learning in life that could be transferrable in other situations in your life?
 For example could learning to grow a business help your personal relationships to thrive?